huynonstop/chat-app-ws/README.md

 # RamChat
-A chat app was built on websockets
+A chat app was built on websockets in 7 * 24h of coding

 ## DB